Why did the Feds subpoena information on Andrew Gillum and his campaign for governor?

 But the recent one does.
 Previously, the investigation had centered on corruption inside Tallahassee government, including during Gillum’s time as mayor.
 The newer subpoena is more focused on Gillum’s 2018 campaign and people and organizations with clear ties to Gillum, but with less obvious connections to Tallahassee city hall.

-Gillum, now a CNN contributor, declined to answer specific questions about the subpoena.
+Gillum, now a CNN contributor, declined to answer specific questions about the subpoena or say whether a subpoena was issued to him..
 In a statement to the Times, Gillum said: “We stand ready to assist any future review of our work, because I am confident we always did the right thing and complied fully with the law.”

 “We ran an open and honest campaign.
 A campaign powered by thousands of volunteers and supporters.
 A campaign that captured imaginations and earned over four million votes,” Gillum said.
 “When you run a campaign that puts the power in the hands of the people, and fights for change, it inevitably invites close scrutiny, regardless of the facts.”